nush16/T3A2-A/readme.md

-# T3A2-A • Full Stack App (Part A)

-### Application Name
-GP Online Doctor Appointment App
+# T3A2-A • GP Online Doctor Appointment App

+---

 ### Team: Anushke and Bangkai

+---

 ## Description
-The objective of this project is to create an all-encompassing online doctor appointment application for a newly opened general practitioner Center in regional NSW.

- aimed at optimizing the procedure of scheduling and overseeing medical appointments.
-This application will serve both patients, doctors and administrative staff, equipping them with a wide array of tools and functionalities designed to boost efficiency and enhance user experience.
+The objective of this project is to create an all-encompassing online doctor appointment application for a newly opened general practitioner Center in regional NSW.The app is aimed at optimizing the procedure of scheduling and overseeing medical appointments.
+This application will serve both doctors and administrative staff, equipping them with a wide array of tools and functionalities designed to boost efficiency and enhance user experience.

+---

+## Purpose

+---

 ## Functionality / Features

 ### Doctor User: